Scorpio (Marvel Comics): Scorpio (Jake Fury)

 Jacob "Jake" Fury was born in New York City.
-The character first appeared in Strange Tales #159 (Aug.
-1967).

 As a young man, he came to resent his brother Nick Fury.
 As the original Scorpio, he operated as a spy, terrorist, and criminal.
-Using his Scorpio secret identity, he first battled Nick at a Las Vegas S.H.I.E.L.D. base.
-He again battled Nick in Manhattan, then disguised himself as his brother to infiltrate the New York SHIELD base, although his real identity was then discovered by Nick.
-Nick later went undercover as Scorpio, and took his brother's place in the Zodiac who battled the Avengers.
-Disguised as Jacque LaPoint, he played a minor role in the Zodiac's attempt to kill all Manhattan residents born under the sign of Gemini (save for Zodiac's Gemini).
-He attempted to kidnap Kyle Richmond and battled the Defenders.
+Nick later went undercover as Scorpio and took his brother's place in the organization Zodiac.
 Scorpio constructed a set of android Zodiac members to serve him in his base at Belleville, New Jersey.
 However, his plan was thwarted by the Defenders and he committed suicide through self-inflicted gunshot wound in despair.

-In the final arc of the Secret Warriors series, it was revealed that Jake's death and much of his villainy was all part of a long-game plan of his brother's.
-In 1961, Jake was duplicated by ancient technology (which would later be developed and modernized as S.H.I.E.L.D.'s LMD program); the evil Jake would go on to be the agent known as Scorpio.
-The real Jake, however, was in deep cover within HYDRA, co-opting the identity of the high-ranking agent known as Kraken and infiltrating the highest rungs of the organization and helping his brother bring about its destruction.
+In the series Secret Warriors, it is revealed that the Scorpio who died was a clone of Jake Fury created by ancient technology that was the predecessor to the Life Model Decoy androids.
+The real Jake had been undercover within Hydra to help bring about the organization's destruction.

 LMD and Jacques LaPoint

-Scorpio was later revived in an android body by the intelligent, extra-dimensional Zodiac Key from which he drew his power.
+Scorpio was later revived in an android body by the Zodiac Key from which he drew his power.
 The real Jacques LaPoint became the second Scorpio and led the Zodiac until Jake (in his second android body) killed him.
-Impersonating LaPoint, Fury led eleven other Zodiac-themed androids to kill and replace the rest of the human Zodiac members, and took over the organization's criminal operations.
-Scorpio and the other androids were deactivated when they were transported to the Zodiac Key's dimension of origin during a battle with the West Coast Avengers, and abandoned there.
+Impersonating LaPoint, Fury leads eleven other Zodiac-themed androids to kill and replace the rest of the human Zodiac members, and takes over the organization's criminal operations.
+Scorpio and the other androids are deactivated after being transported to the Zodiac Key's dimension of origin during a battle with the West Coast Avengers.